vortechbv/vt-ndarray/doc/vt/ndarray/view/readme.md

 class ndarray_view;
 ```

-Non-owning view into row-major N-dimensional array data.
+View into N-dimensional array data.
 It's essentially a pointer-shape pair for externally managed data, providing an N-dimensional `operator[]` interface.
+The data is assumed to be in row-major order and the view does not take ownership of the data.

-For an owning N-dimensional array container, see [ndarray](../container/readme.md#top).
+For an owning N-dimensional array container, use [ndarray](../container/readme.md#top) instead.

-This is a reference type and therefor cheap to copy.
+This is a reference type and therefore cheap to copy, i.e. copy-constructing or assigning a view will be a shallow copy.
 As a reference type, note that `ndarray_view<const T, N>` is similar to `const T*`, while `const ndarray_view<T, N>` is similar to `T* const`.

 Template parameters
 -------------------